 The shoulder joint, also known as the glenohumeral joint, is a ball and socket joint with the most extensive range of motion in the human body.
-The muscles of the shoulder have a wide range of functions, including abduction, adduction, flexion, extension, internal and external rotation.
+The shoulder muscles have a wide range of functions, including abduction, adduction, flexion, extension, internal and external rotation.
 The central bony structure of the shoulder is the scapula, where all of the muscles interact.
 At the lateral aspect of the scapula is the articular surface of the glenohumeral joint, the glenoid cavity.
 The glenoid cavity is peripherally surrounded and reinforced by the glenoid labrum, shoulder joint capsule, supporting ligaments, and the myotendinous attachments of the rotator cuff muscles.
 The muscles of the shoulder play a critical role in providing stability to the shoulder joint.
 The primary muscle group that supports the shoulder joint is the rotator cuff muscles.
 The four rotator cuff muscles include the supraspinatus, infraspinatus, teres minor, and subscapularis.
+Other muscles that form the shoulder girdle include the pectoralis major, pectoralis minor, the deltoids, trapezius, and the serratus anterior.

 Structure and Function

 The scapula is a flat bone with multiple muscular attachments.
 The glenoid fossa serves the articulating function with the humeral head at the lateral angle of the scapula.
-The glenohumeral joint is the point of articulation between the humerus and the scapula and thoracic cavity, with the latter occurring through the scapulothoracic articulation.
+The glenohumeral joint is the point of articulation between the humerus, the scapula, and the thoracic cavity, with the latter occurring through the scapulothoracic articulation.
 The scapula connects to the clavicle via the coracoclavicular joint and the acromioclavicular joint.

 Embryologic development of the limbs begins at the end of the fourth week of fetal development.
 By the sixth week, the fetus develops hand plates and footplates.
 During limb development, the shape of the limb is formed by mesenchymal cells condensing and differentiating into chondrocytes which will ultimately differentiate into the bones and cartilage of the upper and lower extremity.
 The upper and lower extremities undergo very similar embryological development patterns.
 Limb musculature is first seen around the seventh week.
 The mesenchyme migrates from the dorsolateral cells of somites out to the limb and is differentiated into muscle cells.
 The shoulder muscles develop earlier than the distal muscles of the upper extremity.